-MTA enables agility
+Multi-touch attribution enables agility

 Multi-touch places all of the data in one model so there is no need to jump between reports trying to identify the value of a touchpoint.
 The result of having increased agility is the ability to adapt and pivot your strategy according to the insights gained.